 Multiples of consumers: This allows partitions to be distributed evenly among the consumers in a consumer group.

-Multiples of the brokers: This way we can distribute the partitions (and leaders!) evenly among all brokers this way
+Multiples of the brokers: This way you can distribute the partitions (and leaders!) evenly among all brokers this way

-Consistency in Kafka Cluster: Especially when we want to use Kafka Streams, we realise that it makes sense to keep the number of partitions the same across our topics.
+Consistency in Kafka Cluster: Especially if you want to use Kafka Streams, we realize that it makes sense to keep the number of partitions the same across your topics.
 For example, if we intend to do a join across two topics and these two topics do not have the same number of partitions, Kafka Streams needs to repartition a topic beforehand.
-This is a costly issue that we would like to avoid if possible.
+This is a costly issue that you should avoid if possible.

-Depending on the performance measurements: If we know our target data throughput and also know the measured throughput of our Consumer and Producer per partition, we can calculate from that how many partitions we need.
-For example, if we know we want to move 100 MB/s of data and can achieve 10 MB/s in the Producer per partition and 20 MB/s in the Consumer, we require at least 10 partitions (and at least 5 Consumers in the Consumer Group).
+Depending on the performance measurements: If you know your target data throughput and also know the measured throughput of your Consumer and Producer per partition, you can calculate from that how many Kafka partitions are needed.
+For example, if you want to move 100 MB/s of data and can achieve 10 MB/s in the Producer per partition and 20 MB/s in the Consumer, we require at least 10 partitions (and at least 5 Consumers in the Consumer Group).

 Do not overdo it: This is not a contest to set up the largest number of partitions possible.
 If you only process a few tens of thousands of messages per day, you don’t need hundreds of partitions.

-In my consulting practice, 12 has become a good guideline for the number of partitions.
+From my experience, 12 has become a good guideline for the number of partitions.
 For customers who process very little data with Kafka (or need to pay per partition), even smaller numbers can make sense (2,4,6).
-If you are processing large amounts of data, then Pere’s Excel spreadsheet that he has made available on GitHub will help: kafka-cluster-size-calculator.

 As an IT trainer and a frequent Blogger for Xeotek, Anatoly Zelenin teaches Apache Kafka to hundreds of participants in interactive training sessions.
 For more than a decade, his clients from the DAX environment and German medium-sized businesses have appreciated his expertise and his inspiring manner.
 In that capacity, he is delivering trainings for Xeotek Clients as well.
 His book is available directly from him, from Hanser-Verlag, Amazon.
 You can reach Anatoly via his e-mail.
 In addition, he is not only an IT Consultant, Trainer and Blogger but also explores our planet as an adventurer.